Softmotions/ejdb/src/jql/README.md

 }
 ```

-Note about the `k` prefix before every command; It is an arbitrary key designated to identify particular websocket request,
-this key will be returned with response to this request, as result we can distinct reponses
+Note about the `k` prefix before every command; It is an arbitrary key designated to identify particular websocket request, this key will be returned with response to request and allows client to identify response for his request.
-for different requests over websocket protocol.
 [More info](../jbr/README.md)

 Query command over websocket has the following format: